MohdRas/docker-basics/README.md

         - ONLY ONE entrypoint comment.
         - start the app with "node server.js".
         - Node is preinstalled because of the base image.
 Entry point command.
-- docker build -t IMAGE_NAME:TAG CURRENT_FOLDER
+- docker build -t IMAGE_NAME : TAG CURRENT_FOLDER
     - docker build -t myapp:1.0 .
     - Dockerfile.txt is in the CURRENT_FOLDER (.)
     - building an image from CURRENT_FOLDER(.)